 Eligible students, specifically Canadian citizens and landed immigrants, should apply for SSHRC funding.
 Eligible students, specifically Quebec residents, should apply for FQRSC funding.
 MA1 students who intend to complete the degree in two years should consider applying to SSHRC or FQRSC during the fall term of MA1 (for MA2 funding).
-Applications for SSHRCC and FQRSC Fellowships are usually due in October.
-Application forms are available at www.sshrc.ca and www.fqrsc.gouv.qc.ca.
+Applications for SSHRCC and FQRSC fellowships are usually due December 1 for MA students.
+Application forms are available at www.sshrc.ca and www.frqsc.gouv.qc.ca.

-MA students are eligible for departmental and Faculty travel funding.
+MA students are eligible for Departmental and Faculty travel funding (see 6.4).

 6.2 PhD Students

-All doctoral students accepted into the program are guaranteed four years of support, normally through a combination of fellowship and teaching or research assistantships.
-Students will be automatically considered for fellowships and TA-ships; they need not make any separate application.
+All doctoral students accepted into the program are guaranteed four years of support, normally through a combination of fellowships and teaching or research assistantships.
+Students will be automatically considered for fellowships; they need not make any separate application.
 The process for allocating Teaching Assistantships is described under 6.5.1 (below).

 All students in the PhD program are expected to seek external funding for their studies.
 At the very least, students who do not already have external funding are expected to apply for FQRSC and SSHRC fellowships.
-Of particular interest to doctoral students in English are the following: Social Sciences and Humanities Research Council of Canada Fellowships (SSHRC) worth $20,000 per annum for the doctoral award or $35,000 per annum for the Canada Graduate Scholarship; Government of Quebec Fellowships (FQRSC), available to residents of Quebec only, worth $20,000 per annum.
+Of particular interest to doctoral students in English are the following: Social Sciences and Humanities Research Council of Canada Fellowships (SSHRC) worth $20,000 per annum for the doctoral award or $35,000 per annum for the Canada Graduate Scholarship; Government of Quebec Fellowships (FRQSC), available to residents of Quebec only, worth $20,000 per annum.
 Applications for SSHRC and FRQSC fellowships are usually due in October for PhD students.

 International students should investigate other fellowships, such as the PBEEE (Quebec government), Fulbright, Marshall, Commonwealth, and other awards.

 Professors holding research funds often hire doctoral students as Research Assistants.
 These assistantships are arranged directly between the student and the professor.
 In order not to interfere with progress in the doctoral program, and to ensure a more even distribution of funds among PhD students, a student should not hold an RA-ship and a TA-ship at the same time.

 Once students have completed all coursework, the Compulsory Research Project, the language requirement, and the thesis proposal, and provided that they are students in good standing, they are eligible to apply to teach courses in the department; courses vary from year to year.
 These teaching positions are considered an important part of professional training; students are usually offered either courses related to their own research, or courses central to an English curriculum which they will likely be teaching later in their career.